ChangChuy/portfolio/README.md

 ![Image](link-to-logo.png)

 ## Description
-This is a web application that helps users track their daily tasks effectively.
-Built with Next.js and Tailwind CSS, it features a simple UI and powerful tools for productivity.
+This is a web application that display my experience and past porjects.
+Built with Next.js and Tailwind CSS, it features a simple UI and ways to contact me.

 ## Table of Contents
 - [Features](#features)